callison-burch/learning-translations-from-monolingual-texts/How to Run (short version).md

 ## Steps
 1. This is an example of a full run with the Azeri language.
 First make sure you have mturk.az in /nlp/users/shreejit/MTurkDicts (according to the example config file)
 2. Make sure you have the az/crawls-minf10/output directory, where az is in the inputDataDirectory.
+For now we are looking for this exact directory name, which means that within the az language directory, there is a crawls directory which contains data for only words that appear more than 10 times in the corpus.
+The output subdirectory is the directory with processed data.
 It should have the following files:
-    > aggmrr.eval
+    - > aggmrr.eval
     > aggmrr.scored
     > context.eval
     > context.scored